Tips For Getting Started with Modular

 • Consider Synth DIY if you have an electronics or Electrical Engineering background, or if you're a hobbyists looking to save money while gaining a deeper understanding of EE in the field of electronic instrument design.

-Step 2: Acquire a Semi-Modular Desktop Synth or a Powered Eurorack Case.
+Purchase a Semi-Modular Desktop Synth or a Powered Eurorack Case to start developing a Eurorack System.

 If you're going straight down the fully modular route - a robust, powered Eurorack case should be your first order of business.
 There are a number of reputable companies who manufacture reliable Eurorack case and power solutions, some of them include 4ms, ADDAC Systems, Intellijel, MakeNoise, Synthesis Technology, TipTop Audio and Trogotronic.
 Note, the case is simply an enclosure to house the modules; as long as the rails, bus boards & power supply are installed to the Eurorack spec, a "Eurorack case" can be in virtually any type of enclosure.
 The power supply or "psu" however, which is either installed inside the enclosure or sits outside of it [in an AC Adapter or "wallwart"] is the most important component of a modular system.
 With a faulty or inadequately designed power supply, a number of potential operational issues can occur such as ground loops, short circuits and in some cases even a higher probability of electric shock.